benjamin-heasly/pyramid/docs/plexon-demo/README.md

 To build each trial Pyramid will use two standard, rule-based enhancers and two custom code enhancers.
 All of the enchancers will add some name-value pairs to each trial, indicating things like events of interest, trial scores, saccades, etc.

- - A standard, rule-based [PairedCodesEnhancer](https://github.com/benjamin-heasly/pyramid/blob/main/src/pyramid/trials/standard_enhancers.py#L39) will look for numeric events that encode property-value pairs for each trial.
-The names and encodings for these are declared in two tables, [config/main-ecode-rules.csv](config/main-ecode-rules.csv) and [config/special-ecode-rules.csv](config/special-ecode-rules.csv).
+ - A standard, rule-based [PairedCodesEnhancer](../../src/pyramid/trials/standard_enhancers.py) will look for numeric events that encode property-value pairs for each trial.
+The names and encodings for these are declared in two tables, [config/main-ecode-rules.csv](./config/main-ecode-rules.csv) and [config/special-ecode-rules.csv](./config/special-ecode-rules.csv).
- - A standard, rule-based [EventTimesEnhancer](https://github.com/benjamin-heasly/pyramid/blob/main/src/pyramid/trials/standard_enhancers.py#L122) will look for named events of interest and record any occurrence times within each trial.
+ - A standard, rule-based [EventTimesEnhancer](../../src/pyramid/trials/standard_enhancers.py) will look for named events of interest and record any occurrence times within each trial.
 The names and encodings for these are declared in the same two tables, [config/main-ecode-rules.csv](config/main-ecode-rules.csv) and [config/special-ecode-rules.csv](config/special-ecode-rules.csv).
- - A standard [ExpressionEnhancer](https://github.com/benjamin-heasly/pyramid/blob/main/src/pyramid/trials/standard_enhancers.py#L189) will evaluate a given expression against each trial and add the result to each trial as 'actual_task', which will drive conditional enhancements below.
+ - A standard [ExpressionEnhancer](../../src/pyramid/trials/standard_enhancers.py) will evaluate a given expression against each trial and add the result to each trial as `actual_task`, which will drive conditional enhancements below.
+ - A standard [SignalSmoother](../../src/pyramid/trials/standard_adjusters.py) will apply Gaussian smoothing to gaze signal channels.
- - A custom [SaccadesEnhancer](hhttps://github.com/benjamin-heasly/pyramid/blob/main/docs/plexon-demo/custom_enhancers.py#L149) will examine the `gaze_x` and `gaze_y` AD signals for each trial and extract saccades.
-Each saccade will be a dictionary of saccade parameters like `t_start`, `x_end`, `y_end`, etc.  The custom Python code for this is here in this folder, in [config/custom_enhancers.py](config/custom_enhancers.py).
-This will only run for trials `when` the value of `actual_task` is true, and at least one `fp_off` time is present.
+ - A standard [SaccadesEnhancer](../../src/pyramid/trials/standard_enhancers.py) will examine the `gaze_x` and `gaze_y` AD signals for each trial and extract saccades.
+Each saccade will be a dictionary of saccade parameters like `t_start`, `x_end`, `y_end`, etc.  This will only run for trials `when` the value of `actual_task` is true, and at least one `fp_off` time is present.
  - Another [CustomEnhancer](https://github.com/benjamin-heasly/pyramid/blob/main/docs/plexon-demo/custom_enhancers.py#L25) will examine all of the trial data and enchancements above and compute experiment-specific labels, scores, etc.  The Python code for this is in the same file, [config/custom_enhancers.py](config/custom_enhancers.py).
 This will only run for trials `when` the value of `actual_task` is true.

 ```